ascii-63/ascii-63/README.md

-- 👋 Hi, I’m @acsii-63.
-You can call me Pino.
+- @acsii-63 (niH)
-- 👀 I’m interested in Coding, Ethical Hacking.
+- Learning Electronics and Telecommunication (ET) in Hanoi University of Science and Technology (HUST)
-- 🌱 I’m currently learning ET in HUST, VietNam.
+- Future goal: Embedded System Security Engineer
-- 📫 Working mail: Duy.NQ203690@sis.hust.edu.vn
+- Working mail: duy.nq203690@sis.hust.edu.vn or contact.nqduy@gmail.com

 <!---
 acsii-63/acsii-63 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.